alma4rebi/swift-programming-language/book/ClassesAndStructures.md

 All structures and enumerations are value types in Swift.
 This means that any structure and enumeration instances you create—and any value types they have as properties—are always copied when they are passed around in your code.

-Consider this example, which uses the `Resolution`{.code-voice} structure from the previous example:
+Consider this example, which uses the `Resolution` structure from the previous example: